Is Your Pet's Repetitive Action a Cause for Concern?

 "Environmental enrichment alone will not normally reverse a compulsive disorder, but a stress-free, user-friendly environment can prevent compulsive behavior from developing in the first place and make relapse less likely after successful pharmacological treatment."1

-For the record, I'm not in favor of jumping immediately to pharmaceuticals to help pets with compulsive behaviors.
+Jumping immediately to pharmaceuticals to help pets with compulsive behaviors isn’t advisable.
 They are sometimes appropriate in extreme, intractable cases (for example, a pet headed for the shelter) or when an animal is causing harm to himself.

 They can also be beneficial as an interim measure to interrupt the cycle of behavior at the same time other less harmful remedies are being attempted.
-But my general recommendation is to try behavior modification along with a wide variety of natural remedies first, since every drug has side effects.
+Instead, it’s ideal to try behavior modification along with a wide variety of natural remedies first, since every drug has side effects.

 In addition, it's important not to try to prevent a dog or cat from performing a repetitive behavior with physical restraint, because it typically causes the animal more anxiety, not less.
 Most importantly, address repetitive behaviors the minute you notice they're happening; OCD doesn't go away without intervention, so intervene as soon as you identify a problem.